 The impact can include:

-Reluctance to attend training or get involved at Unexpected absences at training and/or

-the club matches

-• Performance can be hindered or the young Unexplained injuries - this may include injuries

-person may show a lack of interest which have been self-inflicted as a means of

-• Change in behaviour when around particular coping

-people at the club e.g. being more withdrawn or The child or young person saying they have lost

-appearing fearful or misplaced items

-• Change in behaviour in general e.g. may

-appear more anxious or more guarded

-The Ċlub wi
+- Reluctance to attend training or get involved at the club - Performance can be hindered or the young person may show a lack of interest - Change in behaviour when around particular people at the club e.g. being more withdrawn or appearing fearful - Change in behaviour in general e.g. may appear more anxious or more guarded